pgaijin66/Linux-commands-you-would-use-as-DevOps-SRE/README.md

 It's highly recommended to use dry run before you rsync, the output will tell you what will be synced across:
 `rsync --dry-run -zvh source destination`
 ### `top`

+This command will show you the list of Linux processes.
+This is supposed to be a summary page and as soon as you type `top`, it will show you a dashboard of running processes in the Linux Kernel.
+You can type q to quit from the summary page.

+The following columns are shown in the top dashboard:

+-PID: Task unique process ID
+-PR: Process priority, the lower the number the higher is the priority
+-VIRT: Total virtual memory used by the task
+-USER: Owner of the task
+-%CPU: CPU usage
+-TIME: CPU time
+-SHR: Shared memory in KB used by a task
+-NI: Nice value of a task, a negative NIC implies higher priority and positive NI represents lower priority.
+-%MEM: Memory usage of a task
+-RES: How much physical RAM is the process using
+-COMMAND: The name of the command that stated the process.

+This [link](https://www.redhat.com/sysadmin/interpret-top-output) has all the detailed informaton on what the first 4 lines of the summary page.

+Some of the most used commands are listed below

+`top -u suhail`
+This command will list all the process for the user Suhail

+`top -s`
+Runs in secure mode

 ### `ps`